 First ancient boozers.

-Egyptians drank this 5.000 years-old ale daily, frequently and as soon as it was fermented — straight from the terracotta vat using a straw.
+Egyptians drank this 5.000 years-old ale daily, frequently, and as soon as it was fermented — straight from the terracotta vat using a straw.
 Classy.

-Beer was the drink of ancient Egyptian workers and craftsmen, while wine was more divine drink reserved for the posh ones.
+Beer was the drink of ancient Egyptian workers and craftsmen, while wine was a more divine drink reserved for the posh ones.

 Ancient beer was truly essential for these people — it replaced water lost through sweat *from building goddamn pyramids* and provided much-needed nutrients and calories.

 The sugar and complex carbohydrates in beer were an important source of minerals, amino acids, and vitamins.

 Pots of beer were also considered as a cool tipsy gift in Ancient Egypt for any type of celebration.
 Getting drunk was considered a way of entering religious ecstasy.